maxtyson123/MaxOS/README.md

 [![MaxOS][product-screenshot]](#)

+!-- CURRENTLY IMPLEMENTING 64BIT SUPPORT, OS IS IN A BROKEN STATE --!

-Max OS is a hobby operating system developed for the 32bit platform using C++ and Assembly.
+Max OS is a hobby operating system developed for the 64bit platform using C++ and Assembly.
 The project is currently in the early stages of development and is not yet ready for use.
 The project is being developed as a learning experience and is not intended to be used as a production operating system.

 Max OS supports device drivers, memory management, multitasking, a GUI, and more.
 The project is being developed with the goal of being able to run on real hardware, however, it is currently only able to run on a virtual machine.